ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Administrator's Manual 1.md

 SPLIT EACH integer [K/M/G]
 ```

-The checkpoint image path attribute only applies to memory tablespaces.
+Checkpoint image path attribute only applies to memory tablespaces.
 Altibase uses ping-pong checkpointing for high-performance transaction processing in memory tablespaces.
 For ping-pong checkpointing, at least two sets of checkpoint images are created on disk.
 Each checkpoint image can be divided into several files and saved in that form.
 The size of the files into which the checkpoint image is divided can be specified using the SPLIT EACH clause.
 These files can be stored in different paths in order to distribute the expense of disk I/O. The user can freely specify the size of the files into which the checkpoint image is divided and the path where the checkpoint images are saved.
 The user can add or change paths for saving checkpoint image files, but cannot change the size of the files into which the checkpoint image is divided once it has been set.

 ##### Volatile Tablespace Attributes